aramis-lab/leaspy/docs/models.md

 Joint models are a class of statistical models that simultaneously analyze longitudinal data (repeated measurements over time) and survival data (time-to-event outcomes).
 Unlike traditional approaches that treat these processes separately, joint models integrate them into a unified framework, recognizing that they often share underlying biological mechanisms—for example, a slowly progressing biomarker may signal an increased risk of a clinical event.
 By linking the two submodels—typically through shared random effects or latent processes, models account for their interdependence, reducing biases from informative dropout or measurement error.

+In Leaspy, the joint model {cite}`ortholand:tel-04770912` is implemented as a longitudinal temporal-spatial model, and a survival model, that are linked through a shared latent disease age.
+This approach allows for the incorporation of both temporal and spatial random effects, providing a more comprehensive understanding of the underlying disease process.

 ### Data
 A joint model is relevant when you have:
 - **Longitudinal measurements** as repeated biomarker readings, clinical scores
 - **Time-to-event outcomes** as survival, dropout, or failure events
 - **A suspected association** between the longitudinal process and event risk